Pali Proper Names - D -

 - Dandissara.-A special grant given by kings to mendicant artists.
 It is

-first heard of in the time of Kassapa IV.
-(Cv.lii.3), and seems to have been
+first heard of In der Zeit von Kassapa IV.
+(Cv.lii.3), und seems to have been

 - Danta